Sport in the United Kingdom: Motorsport

 became the first British winner of the Dakar Rally when he won the motorcycle classification in 2017.

+Other motorsports include drag racing at Santa Pod Raceway, Formula E's London ePrix at the ExCeL Centre, and Rallycross, which began at Lydden Hill Circuit.
+Stock car racing is also followed across the country.

 Triathlon

 Triathlon popularity continues to grow in the UK with membership to the British Triathlon Federation up 174% since 2009, though numbers of participants are larger due to many people who swim, bike or run also participating in triathlons.
 One reason the popularity has increased domestically is due to the UK's strength at the international level with three gold, two silver and two bronze medals at the three most recent Olympic games and many wins on the international circuit.
 Many races are held over the UK hosted by local clubs with about 213,000 race entrants in 2017.
 The British Triathlon federation manages the GB team at both the elite and age-group level with performance centre's in Bath, Birmingham, Cardiff, Leeds, London, Loughborough, Nottingham, Stirling.

 Global champions for Great Britain include Simon Lessing, Tim Don, Leanda Cave, Helen Jenkins, Non Stanford, Alistair Brownlee and his brother Jonny, Vicky Holland, Alex Yee and Georgia Taylor-Brown.
 Further success has been achieved at Ironman distances by the likes of Cave and Lucy Charles-Barclay.